maddenp/nml/README.md

 #####Output Format

 In addition to the default Fortran namelist output format, _nml_ can output namelist data as a bash/ksh function.
-This allows fast lookups in shell scripts with a single _nml_ invocation, via the defined _nmlquery_ shell function.
+This allows fast lookups in shell scripts after a single _nml_ invocation, via the defined _nmlquery_ shell function.

 ````
 % eval "$(nml --in nl --format bash)"